Good Map Design & Semiological Errors#

 Caution

-This is a mistake that often occurs because our brains are used to prioritising certain colours, especially green to red, or blue to red.
-We must remember that __if our values do not have a meaningful zero point, we must stay in the same single colour and use different shades of that colour to indicate different values.
+This is a difficult because our brains are used to prioritising certain colours, especially green to red, or blue to red.
+We must remember that if our values do not have a meaningful zero point, it might be better to stay in the same single colour and use different shades of that colour to indicate different values.
+Alternatively, a colour gradient that is not diverging can be used.

 It is a mistake because: